gunaxprofessional/fine-tuned-Llama-2-7b/README.md

 The `streamlit_app` file introduces a Streamlit application for the project.
 It installs necessary packages, creates a Streamlit app generating HTML code based on user instructions, and displays a conversation history.
 The app is run in the background, and a publicly accessible URL is provided through localtunnel for users to access the Streamlit app.

 ## Evaluation
-To evaluate the fine-tuned LLama, I am currently exploring various metrics such as ROUGE and BLEU.
+To evaluate the fine-tuned LLama, I am currently exploring various metrics such as ROUGE, BLEU and so on.
 However, I have not yet found a metric specifically designed for evaluating the fine-tuned LLama on HTML data.
 I hope to discover a suitable method for evaluating the LLama, with a particular emphasis on its performance in generating HTML.